-BASIS FOR COMPARISON NEW ISSUE MARKET SECONDARY MARKET Meaning The market place for new shares is The place where formerly issued called primary market.
-(Initial Issues securities are traded is known as Market) Secondary Market.
+BASIS FOR COMPARISON NEW ISSUE MARKET SECONDARY MARKET Meaning The market place for new shares is called primary market.
+(Initial Issues Market) The place where formerly issued securities are traded is known as Secondary Market.
 (Resale Market) Buying Direct Indirect Gained person Company Investors Intermediary Underwriters Brokers Buying and Selling between Company and Investors Investors How can securities be sold?
-Only Once Multiple times Organizational Not rooted to any specific spot or It has physical existence difference geographical location
+Only Once Multiple times Organizational difference Not rooted to any specific spot or geographical location It has physical existence a.
+On the Basis of Type of Financial Claim